Maeve // Lost Signal โ Authoring Guide

 Scene Fields

-id: unique identifier.contact_id: identifier of the contact speaking._notes: ignored by the engine — use freely to annotate your scenes.
-E.g."_notes": "Opening scene — revision planned".trigger_after_scene: ID of a scene after which this one plays automatically.resume_after_flag: flag name.
+id: unique identifier.
+IDs are global โ every scene across all your files must have a different ID.
+Recommended convention: prefix with the file or act name to avoid collisions on larger projects (act1_intro,act2_confrontation).
+A short ID (intro) is fine for single-file projects.contact_id: identifier of the contact speaking._notes: ignored by the engine โ use freely to annotate your scenes.
+E.g."_notes": "Opening scene โ revision planned".trigger_after_scene: ID of a scene after which this one plays automatically.resume_after_flag: flag name.
 The scene waits until that flag is set.messages_in: list of incoming messages.choices: list of choices presented to the player.free_input: variable name to capture free text input from the player.next: ID of the next scene whenfree_inputis used.music: Godot path to an audio file to play as background music.
-Optional — three possible behaviors:- Absent: the current music continues uninterrupted.
+Optional โ three possible behaviors:- Absent: the current music continues uninterrupted.

 - Path (

 Music automatically ducks when the player plays an audio message, then fades back up when playback ends.
+The player can adjust music volume independently in the game settings (Music volume slider).

-4. Incoming Messages (messages_in)
+4. Incoming Messages (messages_in) ๐ข

 Short Form